 But what about a reopening?
 When will it happen, and how will it happen?
-There is a growing assumption that the Disney theme parks will not be the same again.
+There is a growing assumption that Disney theme parks will not be the same again.
 And while there has been very little spoken by Disney about reopening, here’s what we know so far:

 Disney Will Have Heightened Focus on Health and Hygiene

-Bob Iger recently spoke about one of the biggest challenges Disney faces in reopening the theme parks in the U.S.-whenever that day will be: providing would-be guests the same level of safety and peace of mind that they felt before the pandemic:
+Bob Iger recently spoke about one of the biggest challenges Disney faces in reopening the theme parks in the U.S.-whenever that day will be: providing would-be Guests the same level of safety and peace of mind that they felt before the pandemic:

 “Clearly, making people feel safe from getting the virus is the biggest obstacle and it’s clearly complicated.
 It’s not just about — as far as we know — social distancing.
 It’s about taking a number of steps, implementing a number of procedures to make sure that people feel safe.